-The BPD Budget & Finance office consists of four full time employees, one part time, and one who works part time in Finance and part time in Public Records, for a total of six, including one Supervisor.
-Finance employees create purchase orders, process time sheets, pay invoices and equip new officers with uniforms and safety equipment.
+BPD Budget & Finance employees create purchase orders, process time sheets, pay invoices and equip new officers with uniforms and safety equipment.
 Budget & Finance employees pay bills, accept receipts, process payroll, collect false alarm fees, distribute uniforms and safety equipment, monitor department inventory, represent the department on various committees, and coordinates department wide purchasing.
-A court liason keeps officers current on court schedules.
+A court liaison keeps officers current on court schedules.
 Finance employees also monitor the budget and ensure department purchases follow city guidelines.

 The BPD Crime Analysis Unit consists of civilian employees, one supervisor, and four employees, including one who validates stolen vehicles and guns.
 The Crime Analysis unit works with Criminal Investigation and Patrol Divisions, Ada County Records, and the Ada County Prosecutors Office to improve the process of clearing Boise Police Cases and assisting in the investigation, prosecution, and disposition of statistical information.
 The Unit identifies, updates, and implements processes as needed to reflect actual crime clearance data, develops a quarterly statistical report for the chief and command staff to monitor many factors that identify crime or other trends in policing and continues to assist the entire department with the administration of law enforcement specific.